 Protecting Small Businesses in the Empire State

-When it comes to small businesses, New York is leading the nation.
-The state has more than 2 million small businesses.
-Small businesses make up 99.75 percent of all businesses—the third-highest percentage of small businesses in the US.
-This adds up to employment for 4 million people, or half of New York's private workforce.
-New York can be especially proud of its diversity among business owners, as more than 700,000 of its small businesses are minority-owned.
+When it comes to small businesses, New York is one of the leading states in the nation.
+The state has more than 2.3 million small businesses, and they make up 99.8 percent of all businesses, according to the SBA.
+This adds up to employment for 4.1 million people, or nearly half of New York's private workforce.

 Top covered industries in New York